Tag: cybersecurity for developers

 🔍 Lesson learned: The first time I ran OWASP ZAP against one of my own APIs, it found an open redirect I’d completely missed in code review.
 The endpoint accepted a return_url parameter with zero validation.
 That five-minute scan caught what three rounds of review didn’t.
 Now I run ZAP as part of every staging deployment.

-Before diving into penetration testing, it’s crucial to set up a safe testing environment.
+Before diving into penetration testing, it’s critical to set up a safe testing environment.
 Never test on production systems—unless you enjoy angry emails from your boss.
 Use staging servers or local environments that mimic production as closely as possible.
 Docker containers and virtual machines are great options for isolating your tests.

 Start with open-source tools like OWASP ZAP and Burp Suite.
 These tools are beginner-friendly and packed with features for web application testing.
 For example, OWASP ZAP can automatically scan your application for vulnerabilities, while Burp Suite allows you to intercept and manipulate HTTP requests to test for issues like authentication bypass.